-Batkid Miles prepares to rescue a woman in distress Batkid's crime-fighting missions included rescuing a woman tied to explosives on cable car tracks, catching the Riddler as he robbed a down town bank and stopping Penguin in his attempt to kidnap the San Francisco Giants baseball team mascot Lou Seal.
+Batkid's crime-fighting missions included rescuing a woman tied to explosives on cable car tracks, catching the Riddler as he robbed a down town bank and stopping Penguin in his attempt to kidnap the San Francisco Giants baseball team mascot Lou Seal.

 The US Justice Department even prepared an indictment for the arrest of Riddler and Penguin.

-Miles in his Batman costume The day was organised by the Make-A-Wish Foundation, who worked with volunteers and city authorities to block off roads and create staging areas to make Miles' wish of becoming Batman a reality.
+The day was organised by the Make-A-Wish Foundation, who worked with volunteers and city authorities to block off roads and create staging areas to make Miles' wish of becoming Batman a reality.